Oingo Boingo: I.R.S. and A&M years (1979–1984)

 In 1979, Danny Elfman reformed the group as a dedicated rock band, under the new name Oingo Boingo, at which point most existing members left.
 Steve Bartek and a brass trio of Dale Turner, Sam "Sluggo" Phipps, and Leon Schneiderman continued with the new band.
 Various reasons were given for the restart as a rock band, notably Danny's emerging musical interests, and reducing the need for transportation and set-up of multiple stage sets and props.
 Elfman stated the shift was inspired by ska revival bands such as the Specials, Madness, and the Selecter, new wave bands like XTC, Devo, and Fun Boy Three, as well as the "energy and speed" of punk.

-For some early gigs during the reformation, the band used the shortened name The Mystic Knights – in the animated short Face Like a Frog, by Sally Cruikshank, the song "Don't Go in the Basement" is credited to that name.
 The name Oingo Boingo was settled on in 1979, at which point their early song "I'm Afraid" appeared on the Rhino Records Los Angeles rock and new wave "up and coming" compilation, L.A.
 In.

 That same year, the band self-funded a promo EP record, known as the "Demo EP", for distribution to radio stations and recording industry A&R representatives to help land a contract.
-The effort paid off, as the record caught the attention of I.R.S.
-Records, who released a revised version of the EP in 1980: the Oingo Boingo EP.
+The record caught the attention of I.R.S.
+Records, who released a revised version of the EP as Oingo Boingo in 1980.

-The band had now coalesced as an octet: Danny Elfman on lead vocals and rhythm guitar; Steve Bartek on lead guitar; Richard Gibbs on keyboards; Kerry Hatch on bass; Johnny "Vatos" Hernandez on drums; and Leon Schneiderman, Sam "Sluggo" Phipps, and Dale Turner on horns.
+The band was now an octet with Danny Elfman on lead vocals and rhythm guitar; Steve Bartek on lead guitar; Richard Gibbs on keyboards; Kerry Hatch on bass; Johnny "Vatos" Hernandez on drums; and Leon Schneiderman, Sam "Sluggo" Phipps, and Dale Turner on horns.
 Early success for the group came in 1980 with the song "Only a Lad" from the eponymous EP.
 The song aired frequently in Los Angeles on KROQ-FM, and complemented the station's then-unusual new wave format.

-Following regional success of "Only a Lad", the group released its first full-length album in 1981, also titled Only a Lad (and featuring a new recording of the song).
+Following regional success of "Only a Lad", the group signed to A&M Records.
+They released their first full-length album in 1981, also titled Only a Lad and featuring a new recording of the song.
 The band released further albums Nothing to Fear in 1982, and Good for Your Soul in 1983.
 Although the band's sound was termed as new wave, Oingo Boingo's use of exotic percussion, a three-piece horn section, unconventional scales and harmony, and surreal imagery was a genre-skewing combination.

-In 1984, bassist Kerry Hatch and keyboardist Richard Gibbs departed to form the short-lived band Zuma II and Oingo Boingo went on temporary hiatus, although this was not known publicly at the time.
-Elfman later claimed the two departing members had "lost the spirit", but stated, "I could never blame anybody for losing the spirit.
-It's very hard being an 8-piece ensemble doing what, at the time, was non-commercial music".